Pink Salt Recipe for Weight Loss: Truth vs. Hype

 How to tell if your efforts are working (beyond the scale)

-A lot of viral “weight loss” drinks mainly change water weight.
-That can look like progress… until it bounces back.
+A lot of viral "weight loss" drinks mainly change water weight.
+That can look like progress on the scale — until it bounces back a day or two later.

-- Learn why weight can swing so much in our guide to water weight.
+• Learn why weight can swing 2–5 lbs in a single day in our guide to water weight.

-- If you want the clearest picture, use DEXA body composition scans to measure fat mass, lean mass, and visceral fat directly.
+• If you want the clearest picture of what's actually happening, use DEXA body composition scans to measure fat mass, lean mass, and visceral fat directly — not just the number on the scale.

 FAQ: Pink salt, detox drinks, and weight loss